metaplex-foundation/docs/docs/01-programs/02-candy-machine/00-overview.md

 - A `name`: The name of the NFT.
 - A `uri`: The URI pointing to the [JSON metadata](https://docs.metaplex.com/programs/token-metadata/overview#a-json-standard) of the NFT.
 This implies that the JSON metadata has already been uploaded via either an on-chain (e.g. Arweave, IPFS) or off-chain (e.g. AWS, your own server) storage provider.

 All other parameters are shared between all NFTs and are therefore kept in the settings of the Candy Machine directly to avoid repetition.
-See Inserting Items Into Candy Machines for more details.
+See [Inserting Items](/programs/candy-machine/inserting-items) for more details.

 Notice how, at this point, no real NFTs have been created yet.
 We are simply loading the Candy Machine with all the data it needs to **create NFTs on-demand**, at mint time.
 Which brings us to the next step.

 ![Candy Machines V3 - Overview 3@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview3.png#radius)

 Once the Candy Machine is loaded and all pre-configured conditions are met, users can start minting NFTs from it.
 It’s only at this point that an NFT is created on the Solana blockchain.
 Note that, before minting, some users may need to perform additional verification steps — such as doing a Captcha or sending a Merkle Proof.
-See Minting From Candy Machines for more details.
+See [Minting](/programs/candy-machine/minting) for more details.

 Once all NFTs have been minting from a Candy Machine, it has served its purposed and can safely be deleted to free some storage space on the blockchain and claim some rent back.
-See Deleting Candy Machines for more details.
+See [Managing Candy Machines](/programs/candy-machine/managing-candy-machines) for more details.

 ![Candy Machines V3 - Overview 4@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview4.png#radius)